• Skip to main content

 You can also blend them in a little water and freeze them in an airtight container or Ziploc bag.
 This is one of the best ways to preserve jute leaves for long-term storage.

-How to cook with them
+How to cook with Jute Leaves

 Jute leaves have a somewhat bitter taste when fresh.
 They are gelatinous and have an extremely slippery texture.
 The longer they cook, the slimier and thicker they get.